 The features and functionality of the Emblem are intuitive, simple, and work as they should.

-The Emblem has a non-rethread harness adjustment which is our favorite.
-It is easy to use, can be moved with your child in the seat and ensures you get a good fit every time.
+The Emblem has a non-rethread harness adjustment, which is our favorite.
+It is easy to use, can be moved with your child in the seat and ensures you get a proper fit every time.
 The harness has ten height positions with two positions for the crotch strap.

-The buckles and chest clip work well and can be managed with one hand.
+The buckles and chest clip work well and are manageable with one hand.
 The harness can be fastened to the seat of the seat with Velcro to help keep the harness out of the way when you place baby in the seat.
 It is a cool feature, but honestly, we suspect most parents will stop using it after a few months.

 The base of the seat has a tightening strap and release button on the foot of the product that both are easy to operate and unlike some of the competition the tightening strap doesn't require excessive force to use.

-The LATCH connectors store on the base of the seat and the excess straps are contained with a band (above left).
+The LATCH connectors store on the base of the seat and the excess straps have a band to contain them (above left).
 The user manual stores behind the fabric on the seat back.
 The location is marked with a tab (above right) and is out of reach of little ones, but it could get soiled if children spill items or get sick in their seat.

-The Emblem's cover is removable and interchangeable with the now retired Britax Marathon G4.1.
-The cover needs to be hand washed and line dried.
+The Emblem's cover needs to be hand washed and line dried.
 While this is more work than the few we found with machines washable seats, it is better than spot clean only given little ones tend to make a mess.

-The shell of this seat is mostly contained and the bottom is smooth for less risk of vehicle damage over time.
+The shell is mostly closed, and the bottom is smooth for less risk of vehicle damage over time.
 It has a sleek look to it with dense foam padding and softer more durable feeling fabric than the less expensive Britax Allegiance.

-While you may not be moving your seat very often, if you live the city this could be a regular occurrence for you and more important in your search for a convertible seat.
-Lighter seats are hard to come by and most did not score that well overall.
-It is fairly narrow compared to some of the competition, with a width of 18.9 inches.
+While you may not be moving your seat very often, if you live in the city, this could be a regular occurrence for you and more important in your search for a convertible seat.
+Lighter seats are hard to come by, and most did not score that well overall.
+It is relatively narrow compared to some of the competition, with a width of 18.9 inches.
 You may not be able to get three of these seats across a back seat, but it is better than much of the competition in this review.

 — Juliet Spurrier, MD and Wendy Schmitz